lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 Step 3.
 Plot various derived parameters single object as a function of time
 ===========================================================================

 3.1.
 In this part, we will plot various parameters of an object as a function of time.
 This requires joining multiple tables because not all tables contain the observation epoch, ``midPointTai``.
-Specifically,

-Need to do a JOINT ADQL search:
+Specifically, we will be joining the ``dp03_catalogs.DiaSource`` table (from which we get the time of the observaton, ``midPointTai``) with the ``dp03_catalogs.SSSource`` table, using the ``diaSourceId`` column present in both tables.
+This can be done via the following ADQL search:

 .. code-block:: SQL